 I had gone through an excruciating break-up.
 My life, which during the affair had been up-ended in delirium and zero-gravity awe, had suddenly short-circuited.
 It had happened in about two days, a vertigo-making implosion that I’d helped precipitate without being able to stop myself, always thinking the next thing I did would fix everything, always being sickeningly wrong, until I was more abjectly undone than I would have thought possible.
 My ego had been pulped; the regret and utter incapacity I felt left me stupid and barely communicative.
 Each evening, after barely pretending to work all day, I limped home feeling like I had been run over in the street.
 Every muscle was tightened into a grimace of denial and fear.
 I ran the hottest bath the plumbing would produce and soaked for hours, trying to induce the slightest relaxation.

 After a week or two or seven of this, something slightly more normal reasserted itself.
 Slowly and inconsistently at first, I began to be able to think again.
 I was sitting on the bus one day, trying helplessly for the nth time to go over what had happened.
 I believed then and I believe now that, corniness or sentimentality notwithstanding, love is the experience which bestows our lives with meaning.
 The hallmark-card sense of this does not make it false.
 I was reflecting on this when it occurred to me that, nonetheless, it is obviously only half the story.
 It was so obvious as to be an algorithm: If you love, you will also, and inevitably, hurt and be hurt.
 It’s a pop song, it’s a Hallmark card, it’s a stupid slogan, and it’s true.
-If and insofar as you love, you will cause the one you love pain, great pain, probably the worst pain, and you will be caused it, tipped as I had been into one of the outer levels of Hell.
+If and insofar as you love, you will cause the one you love pain, great pain, probably the worst pain; and you will be caused pain yourself, tipped as I had been into one of the (hopefully outer) levels of Hell.
 Which means: the thing that makes life worth living is the same thing that makes life Hell.
 Not as a corollary; as an identity.

 In another mood I might have been struck by this as if it were a kind of thought-provoking paradox, a sparkly toy to amuse the mind.
 That wasn’t how I felt.
 It struck me in my stomach, with the same hammer-force as if I had realized there was a shark in the water: GET OUT GET OUT NOW FUCK FUCK GET OUT!
 It wasn’t the fear (or reality) of emotional pain, but the identity of the meaning-bestowing and Hell-making, that was so shockingly intolerable, un-processable.
 I can’t live here.
 Unacceptable.
 I wanted and desperately needed to leap physically, in a direction perpendicular to the human condition, out of the world.